 Who Was George Eastman?

 Named after his father George Washington Eastman, George Eastman was born on July 12, 1854, in Waterville, New York.
 George Sr. had started a small business school, Eastman Commercial College, in Rochester, where he moved the family in 1860.
-But he died suddenly when George Jr. was eight.
-One of young George's two older sisters was wheelchair-bound from polio and died when George was 16.
+But he died suddenly when Eastman was eight.
+One of young Eastman's two older sisters was wheelchair-bound from polio and died when Eastman was 16.

-George's mother, Mary, took in boarders to support the family, and George dropped out of high school at age 14 to add to the family income.
+Eastman's mother, Mary, took in boarders to support the family, and Eastman dropped out of high school at age 14 to add to the family income.
 He began as a messenger and office boy for insurance companies and studied accounting at home to qualify for a higher salary.
 He eventually landed a job as bookkeeper at the Rochester Savings Bank.

 Instead he began researching how to make photography less cumbersome and easier for the average person to enjoy.
 After seeing a formula for a "dry plate" emulsion in a British publication, and getting tutelage from two local amateur photographers, Eastman formulated a gelatin-based paper film and a device for coating dry plates.